TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ami/post-deployment/_index.md

 ## Routing LoRaWAN Traffic

-Now that your stack has been successfully deployed, let's look at how to connect a LoRaWAN Gateway, Register a LoRaWAN Device and read traffic from this device.
+Now that your stack has been successfully deployed, let's look at how to connect a LoRaWAN® Gateway, Register a LoRaWAN Device and read traffic from this device.

 ### Connecting a Gateway